 This chicken was grilled using a Green Egg Grill, but any grill with a lid will work and the directions will be the same.

 When the grill is ready, pour half of the beer or other carbonated beverage into a spray bottle.
-Add the apple cider, olive oil, and balsamic vinegar and shake well.
+Add the apple cider or juice, olive oil, and balsamic vinegar and shake well.

 Carefully place the chicken and the vertical roaster on the grill grates.
 Spray the chicken with the mixture in the spray bottle and close the grill lid.
 Cook for about 20 minutes or until the chicken starts to brown all over.